RemigiusL/Testcafe-Keyword-Driven/README1.md

 ## Screenshot rendering

 - this reporter embeds all screenshots as base 64 images, making the generated json file completely autonomous.

+## Logger rendering

+- this logger embeds all information about the execution as a html report, making the generated html file completely autonomous.

 ## Contributors